 Challenges and Limitations

 Assessing flood risk is extremely complex.
-The consequences from flooding are highly dependent on:
+The consequences of flooding depend on:

-- size of the flood, how far it will spread and how deep it will be and how long it will last
+- size of the flood, how far it will spread, how deep it will be and how long it will last

-- the location, elevation and resilience of buildings and infrastructure, and
+- location, elevation and resilience of buildings and infrastructure, and

 - how prepared a community is for floods of different magnitudes, including the potential for failures in flood protection infrastructure